prof-rice/cse-vm/README.md

 ## Configure Host System

+To use this release, install VirtualBox and use File > Import Appliance, specifying the downloaded CSE-VM-3.1.2.ova file.

+The process to rebuild this release from publicly available packages is detailed starting here.

 This release of CSE-VM is built on an x64 Ubuntu 20.04 host system, although a Windows 10 or Mac OS X host should work as well.
 This release has been tested under Ubuntu 20.04 and Windows 10.

 1. Install the latest version of Oracle VirtualBox from [the VirtualBox website](https://www.virtualbox.org/).